Andreoew/PITU/README.md

   <span>After downloading the project, inside the backend folder, start with the command:
         npm start</span>
-<span>Creates a "database.ts" file at the root of your project to include the following content in this file:
+<span>Creates a "database.ts" file at the root of your project to include the following content in this file:</span>

       '''
             import { Sequelize } from 'sequelize';